- Details

 Amboy is a township in Michigan along the Ohio border in Hillsdale County.
 There is also an Amboy Township in Ohio, bordering Michigan near Monroe and Lenawee counties.
 The founders of this railroad anticipated this being a straight line north from the Ohio border to Lansing and then north towards Traverse City.
 Land grants were obtained from the state legislature as a reward for completing route miles.
 The railroad began in Owosso (where there was a connection with the Detroit & Milwaukee railroad from both Grand Rapids and Detroit.
 With its completion to Lansing in 1863, this became the first railroad to reach the new state capital.
 Then, the organizers apparently ran out of money

-The capital was moved to Lansing from Detroit in 1847 but Lansing had no rail service (nor much of anything else).
+The capital of Michigan was moved to Lansing from Detroit in 1847 but Lansing had no rail service (nor much of anything else).
 At the time, Lansing was reached by stage coach from Jackson or Owosso railheads, or by stage from Detroit via Farmington and Howell requiring overnight stays at places like the Botsford Inn or the New Hudson Inn (both of which still exist today).

 Bibliography